 Leave Italy’s southern capital behind for a trip to the northern center of fashion and banking.
 Learn about taking the train from Naples to Milan.

-Including both Naples and Milan in an Italy trip gives visitors a chance to travel from the land of ancient Greek and Roman ruins (not to mention some of the country’s best pizza) to the epicenter of the Italian fashion world.
+Including both Naples and Milan in an Italy trip gives visitors a chance to travel from the land of ancient Greek and Roman ruins, not to mention some of the country’s best pizza, to the epicenter of the Italian fashion world.
 It’s a trip from the past to the present, and the best way to make the journey is by train.

 Frequent Trains from Naples to Milan

 The Italo train company also connects Naples with Milan, using the same train stations as Trenitalia.
-There are usually 13 trains making this trip per day, and the duration of the journey ranges from 4 hours 15 minutes to 5 hours.
+There are usually 13 trains making this trip per day, and the duration of the journey ranges from 4 hours and 15 minutes to 5 hours.